antonlogvinenko/xdebug-strace-profiler/README.md

 TODO
 * A handful of tests would be nice
-* Refactoring of those passionate s-expressions would be nice, too
+* Refactoring those passionate s-expressions would be nice, too
 * Abstract from XML; any output format, quite easy to implement
 * Percentage of how much parent call time do subcalls take?
 * Option to show only the most time consuming path of calls